cliffeby/DuckpinV001/README.md

 2. Much of the OpenCV sample code offered in videos or blogs on fast moving objects uses video post processing.
 3. Placing the IO processing of the video frame in a separate thread did not seem to help real-time processing.
 It appears that the piCamera buffering feature uses threading.
 Tools and knowledge on improving OpenCV throughput are ongoing.
 A 2015 blog by Adrian Rosebrock offers a utility to easily separate the piCamera IO thread.
 4. Where video was saved in a buffer during processing for pin and ball recognition, the ball was present in at least three to five frames.
 That same code was unable to reliably capture a single frame with a ball in real time.
 This reinforces the conclusion that by the time the code finished other calculations in the loop, the frames which contained the ball were no longer present.
 5. Multithreading did not seem to help in detecting the ball.
-Multiprocessing, using all four RPI cores is currently being investigated.
+Multiprocessing, using all four RPI cores did not improve ball capture.

 ### _Pseudocode and why_
 #### _Setup_